 Peel RLCPs are open to all eligible students.
 Students who meet the criteria for acceptance to the programs and who live north of the 401 will be offered spots first.

 How do I know my application went through okay?

-Once you have successfully applied to a Regional Learning Choices program, you will receive a confirmation email after submitting your application online.
+Once you have successfully applied and paid to a Regional Learning Choices program, you will receive a confirmation email after submitting your application online.
 If you do not receive an email confirming your application is received, please wait 24 hours before contacting the school as there may be a delay.
 Schools will only be able to view your application after 24 hours.

 What if I missed the application deadline?

 The application system is controlled by computer, which opens and closes the window to the application software.
 Once this window is closed, it cannot be re-opened this school year.